boomwooq/Thai-Workshop/README.md

 # various scripts for Thai workflow in Robofont

-I have customized my Thai workflow in Robofont, and I recommend you do the same.
+Hi all, I have customized my Thai workflow in Robofont, and I recommend you do the same.
+So it's easier to follow through along the workshop.

 ### install startup scripts: